dereuromark/cakephp-ide-helper/docs/README.md

 ## Removing outdated annotations
 NEW: With `-r`/`--remove` there is now basic support for finding and removing outdated annotations.
-Please use this only after normally running and commiting your annotation changes to be sure you can review and verify the changes.
+Please use this only after normally running and committing your annotation changes to be sure you can review and verify the changes.
 This feature is still in a very alpha phase.

+Note that you can prevent removal (just as updating) by adding a comment to your annotation.
+That will skip any attempt to remove it.

 ## Continuous integration support
 The tool can also be run like the coding standards check in your CI.